debugger84/sqlc-dataloader/README.md

           model_import: "sqlc-gen-test/test"
           ## Cache configuration for the dataloaders.
           cache:
-            ## Loader_name is the name of the dataloader struct.
+            ## The loader's table name in the format schema.tablename.
-            loader_name: "MyEntityLoader"
+            table: "public.test"
             ## Type is the type of the cache.
 Available types: memory, lru, no-cache.
             type: "lru"
             ## Ttl is the time to live for the items in cache.
 It is used only for lru cache.